Smitmodi21/Virtual-Assistant/README.md

 # Virtual Assistant
 Have you ever wondered how cool it would be to have your own A.I. assistant?
-Imagine how easier it would be to send emails without typing a single word, doing Wikipedia searches without opening web browsers, and performing many other daily tasks like playing music with the help of a single voice command.Ziva is a voice commanding assistant service in Python 3.8 It can recognize human speech, talk to user and execute basic as well as Complex commands.
+Imagine how easier it would be to send emails without typing a single word, doing Wikipedia searches without opening web browsers, and performing many other daily tasks like playing music with the help of a single voice command.
+24X7 is a voice commanding assistant service in Python 3.8 It can recognize human speech, talk to user and execute basic as well as Complex commands.

 ## Features
 1. It can send emails on your behalf.